eruslan/SongsDataModel/README.md

-# SongsDataModel
+# Project: Data modelling with postgres
 This project is a homework for Udacity Data Engineering Nanodegree Program.
-Data modelling with Postgres.

 Folowing project files were provided as an input:

-- \data\songs_data\      Directory contains .json files with songs data.
+- __\data\songs_data\__      Directory contains .json files with songs data.
 No changes applied

-- \data\log_data\        Directory contains .json files with user activity logs data.
+- __\data\log_data\__        Directory contains .json files with user activity logs data.
 No changes applied

-- create_tables.py       Run this script first to create local database and tabels.
+- __create_tables.py__       Run this script first to create local database and tabels.
 No changes applied.
 Following tables are created:

           - songplays  - user listening for the song session
           - songs - songs dictionary